 So anyone who thinks that he has understood the divine scriptures or any part of them, but cannot by his understanding build up this double love of God and neighbor, has not yet succeeded in understanding them.– Augustine, On Christian Doctrine

 First Christian Church (Disciples of Christ) in Fort Smith is an open and affirming congregation.
 This means we understand that the church should be a place where all people are welcomed to join a community of grace, love, and forgiveness.
-We are committed to being a people of grace who welcome all of God’s children regardless of differing in race, gender, age, sexual orientation, gender identity, class, income bracket, nationality, ethnicity, marital status, physical or mental ability, political stance or theological perspective.
+We are committed to being a people of grace who welcome all of God’s children regardless of differences in race, gender, age, sexual orientation, gender identity, class, income bracket, nationality, ethnicity, marital status, physical or mental ability, or political stance.
 We affirm the faith, baptism, and spiritual gifts of all Christians and celebrate that all people are part of God’s good creation.

 What is an Open & Affirming Congregation?

-Open & Affirming (O&A) churches strive to be welcoming places, places that welcome you whatever your skin color, accent, clothing, or the gender of your spouse.
-An O&A church seeks to welcome all people without judgment and to provide a welcome that honors and accepts the diversity that is the image of God in creation.
+Open & Affirming (O&A) churches seek to welcome all people without judgment and to provide a welcome that honors and accepts the diversity that is the image of God in creation.
 An O&A church works to ensure that when we say ‘all are welcome,’ we truly mean everyone.